 NAFSA recommendations span both the executive and legislative branches of federal government, requesting executive and agency-level implementation or congressional action

-- Issue Brief: Welcoming International Students and Scholars
+- Issue Brief: Attract and Retain International Students

 - Recommendations for the Biden-Harris Administration